 These considerations should help you narrow down the search for your perfect catering company.
 Now you can seek out those caterers who specialize in the food and serving style you prefer.

-There are a few different ways to find your ideal caterer.
-First, ask your wedding venue.
+Yourwedding venue.
 They may not require a specific company, but they will likely have plenty of recommendations for you.
 They may even have relationships with catering companies that could end up in a deal for you.
 The same can be said for wedding planners.

-Of course, the internet is also at your disposal.
+The internet.
 A few keywords—eg. location, service type, food genre—can connect you with plenty of reputable wedding caterers.

 Whichever route you take, read recent reviews or talk to people who have used each service.
 Some insider intel will help you skip out on any unnecessary meetings.